"A landmark work in an important and emergent field."—Leila Ahmed, The Divinity School, Harvard University

 Suad Joseph is Distinguished Research Professor of Anthropology and Gender, Sexuality, and Women’s Studies at the University of California, Davis.
 She is the editor of Arab Family Studies: Critical Reviews.

-Louise Cainkar is associate professor of sociology and social welfare and justice at Marquette University.
-She is the author of Homeland Insecurity: The Arab American and Muslim American Experience After 9/11.
+Louise Cainkar is Professor of Sociology and Social Welfare and Justice at Marquette University.
+She is the author of Homeland Insecurity: The Arab American and Muslim American Experience After 9/11, and co-editor of Sajjilu Arab American: A Reader in SWANA Studies.